glocalcoop/activist-network/app/themes/sequential/readme.txt

 3. Featured Images are 772 wide by unlimited high.

 == Changelog ==

+= 26 November 2015 =
+* Make sure inputs have a white background when in the sidebar.

+= 23 November 2015 =
+* Change "Theme" to "Theme Options" in Customizer.

+= 16 November 2015 =
+* Add missing icons for sharing button that got previously removed.

+= 12 November 2015 =
+* Fix bug in Jetpack sharing buttons

+= 6 November 2015 =
+* Add support for missing Genericons and update to 3.4.1.

+= 27 October 2015 =
+* Disable Infinite Scroll for the Testimonial CPT -- Is conflicting with theme style and loads new testimonials outside of wrapper

 = 12 August 2015 =
 * updating readme to reflect recent change.